esturcke/dotfiles/README.md

 My dotfiles project.
 Seems to be the hot thing to do these days.
-I think I want this to copy the files out of the repo into place, rather than symlinking.
-I think this gets interesting when you start having multiple branches (say work and home) install work changes your shell context to work, install home changes your shell context to home.
+Perl based.
+Trying to limit only module dependency to YAML, we'll see though.
+Download the package, run the install script
 Maybe interesting, may be useless.
 Who knows.

+**Warning:** This wil currently blow away any file that is in the way.  (currently zsh  dot-files and a .zprezto directory)

 See [issues](https://github.com/skarfacegc/dotfiles/issues) and [milestones](https://github.com/skarfacegc/dotfiles/issues/milestones) for current worklist
 (going to track everything with ~~bugs~~ I mean _issues_)